nfagerlund/terraform-website/content/source/docs/enterprise-beta/guides/recommended-practices/part3.2.html.md

 sidebar_current: "recommended-practices-3-2"
 ---

-# Part 3.2: Moving from Semi-Automation to Infrastructure as Code
+# Part 3.2: How to Move from Semi-Automation to Infrastructure as Code

 We define semi-automated provisioning as a mix of at least two of the following practices: